 This is all frightening and overwhelming.
 Here’s one thing you can do to feel better prepared at the polls: train to be an Election Defender.

 Organized by The Frontline — a new group sponsored by the Working Families Organization, the Working Families Party, and the Movement for Black Lives Electoral Justice Project — Election Defenders will “provide safe supports for voting (such as PPE and water), and election and voter defense, de-escalating right-wing intimidation tactics and signaling to a network of groups and lawyers if and where trouble breaks out.”
-The Frontline is offering virtual, hour-and-a-half trainings on October 13 and October 20; you can sign up here.
+The Frontline is offering virtual, hour-and-a-half trainings ahead of November 3; you can sign up here.
 You can also text FRONTLINE to 30403 for updates on other actions ahead of the election.

 How much better would you feel if you knew how to spot voter intimidation on your own trip to the polls, and what to do if you see it?
 “With the stakes being as high as they are,” The Frontline says, “voter suppression already more rampant than ever, and the nationalist right emboldened by conspiracy theorists, we can’t depend on anyone else ensuring people are able to vote freely and safely.”